-In class, we presented an online greedy algorithm for the problem of scheduling n jobs on m identical machines.
+In class, an online greedy algorithm for the problem of scheduling n jobs on m identical machines was presented.
 In this exercise, we consider the same problem in a more complex environment with m unrelated machines M_1, M_2, \ldots, M_m .

-Now, the processing time of a job J_j , $1 \le j \le n$, depends on the machine by which it is executed and it is not necessarily the same for every machine.
+In this setting, the processing time of a job J_j , $1 \leq j \leq n$, depends on the machine on which it is executed.
 Specifically, if job J_j is executed by machine M_i , then its processing time is $p{i,j}$.
 The greedy algorithm presented in class for identical machines can be easily extended for unrelated machines as follows: Schedule each job J_j on a machine M_i that results in the schedule with minimum makespan.
-Prove that the competitive ratio of Greedy is not smaller than $\frac{m}{1+\varepsilon}$, where ε is an arbitrary small constant.
+Prove that the competitive ratio of GREEDY is not smaller than $\frac{m}{1+\varepsilon}$, where ε is an arbitrary small constant.

-(Hint: There exists an example where each job has finite processing time only on two machines and infinite processing time on all the other machines.)
+Hint: There exists an example where each job has finite processing time only on two machines and infinite processing time on all the other machines.